flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/autoland.md

 Airbus requires an operator to be Low Visibility Operation (LVO) certified to perform an Autoland.

 Other training may also be required before being able to perform an Autoland.
-It is also the responsibility of the operator to maintain the LVO certification or any approvals by airworthiness authorities to perform automatic landings.
+It is also the responsibility of the operator to maintain the LVO certification or any approval by airworthiness authorities to perform automatic landings.

 ### Airport Requirements